-In this article you’ll learn about building proposals in Hectic, sending them to potential clients, and how the information in a proposal can be used elsewhere in Hectic.
+In this article you’ll learn about building proposals with Moxie, sending them to potential clients, and how the information in a proposal can be used elsewhere in Moxie.

 Creating a proposal